-Elvira Hellenpart's Intro Course Project
+Elvira Hellenpart's Intro to UX Portfolio Project

 As a former online marketing whizz, Elvira enrolled in our UX Design Program and graduated in June 2019.